 The data from this study provide the most conclusive evidence to date that postmenopausal hormone use slows the age-related gain in weight.
 Since women tend to gain the most weight in the years just following menopause, which is also the time that they are likely to initiate hormone use, it is understandable that this age-related gain in weight has been attributed to estrogens and progestins.
 Interestingly, while these data exonerate hormone use as the cause of middle age-related weight increases, the true metabolic culprit has yet to be concretely identified.
-A recent study suggests that in women, it is not growth hormone (Khorram O, et al. Endocrine and metabolic effects of long-term administration of [Nle27] growth-hormone-releasing hormone-(1-29)-NH2 in age-advanced men and women.
-J Clin Endocrinol Metab 1997;82:1472-1479).
+A recent study suggests that in women, it is not growth hormone.
+(Khorram O, et al. J Clin Endocrinol Metab 1997;82:1472-1479).
 As one ages, there is a progressive and generalized loss of muscle mass that may slow the basal metabolic rate and facilitate weight gain if calorie intake is not curtailed.
 Physical exercise increases muscle mass and enhances metabolic rate, so it is not surprising that the women who were the most physically active gained the least amount of weight.